ActionWidget

 In our example, the widget can be instantiated by simply calling the helper

-and providing it with all necessary attributes:
+method button_widget and providing it with all necessary attributes:

 <%= button_widget caption: 'Go to Admin Area', size: :small, target: '/admin' %>